 Create task sequences by using the Create Task Sequence Wizard.
-The wizard can create built-in task sequences that perform specific tasks or custom task sequences that can perform many different tasks.
+The wizard can create built-in task sequences that do specific tasks or custom task sequences that can do many different tasks.
 The wizard lets you create the following types of task sequences:

 Install an existing OS image on a destination computer